ndexnetwork/nDEXMarket/README.md

-BlockRoll is an Ethereum smart contract based dice game platform (https://blockroll.fun).
-The platform is set to offer nDEX community a decentralized dice gaming experience, with the web and app (google play) version of the platform nearing completion (75% completed) and expected to launch by the end of October, the entire community are on a fun-filled journey that would revolutionize peer — to — peer dice gaming.

 nEXBit is a centralized full scale crypto currency exchange which will run alongside nDEX Market the sister exchange on the nDEX network.
 The exchange which is still under development will have its beta released by November and official launch by December.